 And I say furthermore, that of all the evidences of real work of the Spirit, a habit of hearty private prayer is one of the most satisfactory that can be named.
 A man may preach from false motives.
 A man may write books, and make fine speeches, and seem diligent in good works, and yet be a Judas Iscariot.
 But a man seldom goes into his closet, and pours out his soul before God in secret, unless he is in earnest.
 The Lord Himself has set His stamp on prayer as the best proof of a true conversion.
-When He sent Ananias to Saul in Damascus, He gave him no other evidence of his change of heart than this,- "Behold, he prayeth."
+When He sent Ananias to Saul in Damascus, He gave him no other evidence of his change of heart than this;-"Behold, he prayeth."
 (Acts ix.
-11).
+11.)

 I know that much may go on in a man's mind before he is brought to pray.
 He may have many convictions, desires, wishes, feelings, intentions, resolutions, hopes, and fears.
 But all these things are very uncertain evidences.
 They are to be found in ungodly people, and often come to nothing.
-In many a case they are not more lasting than the morning cloud, and the dew that passes away.
+In many a case they are not more lasting than "the morning cloud, and the dew that goeth away."
+(Hos. vi.
+4.)
 A real hearty prayer, flowing from a broken and contrite spirit, is worth all these things put together.

 I know that the elect of God are chosen to salvation from all eternity.
-I know that the Holy Spirit, who calls them in due time, in many instances leads them by very slow degrees to acquaintance with Christ.
+I do not forget that the Holy Spirit, who calls them in due time, in many instances leads them by very slow degrees to acquaintance with Christ.
 But the eye of man can only judge by what it sees.
-I cannot call anyone justified until he believes.
+I cannot call any one justified until he believes.
 I dare not say that any one believes until he prays.
 I cannot understand a dumb faith.
 The first act of faith will be to speak to God.
 Faith is to the soul what life is to the body.
 Prayer is to faith what breath is to life.
-How a man can live and not breathe is past my comprehension, and how a man can believe and not pray is past my comprehension too
+How a man can live and not breathe is past my comprehension, and how a man can believe and not pray is past my comprehension too.

-Reader, never be surprised if you hear ministers of the Gospel dwelling much on the importance of prayer.
+Let no one be surprised if he hears ministers of the Gospel dwelling much on the importance of prayer.
 This is the point we want to bring you to,-we want to know that you pray.
 Your views of doctrine may be correct.
-Your love of Protestantism may be warm and unmistakable.
+Your love of Protestantism may be warm and unmistakeable.
 But still this may be nothing more than head knowledge and party spirit.
-We want to know whether you are actually acquainted with the throne of grace, and whether you can speak to God as well as speak about God.
+The great point is this,-whether you can speak to God as well as speak about God.